 City of Corpus Christi: The water utilities department is ceasing rentals of campsite and RV sites at Sunrise Beach until April 30.
-The Sunrise Beach campground and waterfront will be closed effective today.
+The Sunrise Beach campground and waterfront are closed.
 The park will remain closed through April 30 and includes Easter weekend.